New Zealand dismisses Snowden's claim it planned mass domestic spying

 Dotcom, who is fighting extradition to the United States on charges of internet piracy, copyright breaches, and money laundering, has paid for Greenwald's trip to New Zealand.

-Greenwald appeared at a public meeting of more than 1,000 people organized by a political party being bankrolled by Dotcom, at which the ebullient German had promised revelations damaging to Key.
+Greenwald appeared at a public meeting of more than 1,000 people organised by a political party being bankrolled by Dotcom, at which the ebullient German had promised revelations damaging to Key.

 Snowden and Wikileaks founder Julian Assange addressed the meeting through video links.